palazzem/shoshin/README.md

 # Transcribe an audio file to a text file
 $ shoshin transcribe audio/lesson01.mp3 --output text/lesson01.txt

+# Ask questions to the LLM that will be answered from the documents stored
+$ shoshin query "What are the ethical implications of AI?"
 ```

 In the examples above, the `convert` command extracts the audio from the specified video, while the `transcribe` command
 generates a text transcription from an audio file.
 The `--output` option indicates where the resulting file should be saved.
+The `query` command asks a question to the LLM model, which will be answered from the documents stored in the Milvus vector
+database.
+The LLM prompt is instructed to use only indexed documents and not their training model.

 ## Development